 A late night YouTube run is often just what the tech support prescribed…

 As I’m sure many of you remember, I have been a fan of Microsoft Research’s Photosynth since we saw the first tech previews back in July 2006.
 Today I finally got some time to sit down and try it out myself.
-After setting up my profile on the Photosynth site and downloading and installing Photosynth,
+After setting up my profile on the Photosynth site and downloading and installing Photosynth, I checked out the Photosynth Guide and headed out to Woodburn Circle, a focal point on the WVU downtown campus.
+I took about 200 photos and brought them into the Photosynth dialog to pare the collection down to about 190 photos.
+I clicked the magic button to start the synth, and about 40 minutes later (it was a pretty big collection!) my synth was done and uploaded.
+The viewer shows the aligned photos as well as the point cloud Photosynth generates (It can be difficult to see the cloud at some angles).

 Even though it’s a little late in the season, I couldn’t resist posting about a fun harvest time adventure for all ages – corn mazes!
-You can find people making them in lots of places where corn is grown (or maize for some of our readers), and of course they are often combined with those
+You can find people making them in lots of places where corn is grown (or maize for some of our readers), and of course they are often combined with those other fun down-on-the-farm activities like hay rides.
+Sadly, although I grew up in a corn-growing area and tromped through many cornfields, none of them were laid out into cool mazes.

 I finally got a minute to post this video from SNL, and it’s hilarious in it own right, but also because it’s exactly what we all would do if we got a chance to play with one of these cool touch screen displays…